heroines.ca

 of the Cultural Property Import & Export Review Act.)

-Buffy Sainte-Marie is an internationally renowned singer and songwriter, as well as a talented painter and political activist.
+Buffy Sainte-Marie is an internationally renowned singer and songwriter, as well as a talented artist, educator and political activist.
 She is a passionate advocate of Native Americans.

 Buffy Sainte-Marie was born to Cree parents on the Piapot Reserve near Regina, Saskatchewan.
 Orphaned as an infant, she was raised in Massachusetts where her adopted mother (part Micmac) recounted stories of Indian history.
 By the age of four the musical child had taught herself to play the piano.
 After receiving a guitar for her sixteenth birthday Buffy began writing songs for her new instrument.
 Her music developed as she attended university, where Buffy studied Oriental philosphy.
 Following graduation with a BA the honours student began singing in coffee houses in New York's Greenwich Village.
 Recording contracts and nightclub performances soon launched Buffy Sainte-Marie to stardom.
 She also managed to find the time to complete her PhD in 1983.